Design on January 16, 2018

 Improving user retention through UX

-Decreasing the amount of choices the user has to make will increase the websites amount of sales or inquiries.
+Decreasing the number of choices the user has to make will increase the website’s amount of sales or inquiries.
 This simple tactic can be referred to as the Hick-Hyman Law.

 Make all important elements of the large and of high quality also all navigation should be easy to click.
 This fits in with Fitt’s Law.